-Despite the fact that mining and trade in Uganda’s gold are being carried out clandestinely in the country, latest reports indicate that gold exports more than doubled in 2019 compared with the previous year, according to data from the Central Bank.
+Despite the fact that mining and trade in Uganda’s gold are being carried out clandestinely in the country, the latest reports indicate that gold exports more than doubled in 2019 compared with the previous year, according to data from the Central Bank.

 An official at the Bank of Uganda attributed the surge to soaring demand for bullion and larger refining capacity.